The Saugerties Lighthouse on the Hudson River in Saugerties, NY, a historic 1869 landmark and one of the best things to do in the Hudson Valley.

 A cornerstone of the Saugerties dining scene, Miss Lucy’s Kitchen is beloved for its cozy atmosphere and true farm-to-table approach.
 The menu changes frequently based on what’s in season, but you can always expect hearty comfort food with a refined twist.
 Inside, the rustic décor and mismatched farmhouse tables make it feel like you’re dining in a country kitchen, while the warm, friendly service adds to the charm.
 It’s the kind of place where locals gather and visitors quickly feel at home.

-Coffee Shops in Town
+Coffee Shops in Saugerties

 Josie's Coffee Shoppe